Rensselaer Catalog 2025-2026

 Management Information Systems

 This area focuses on the role and use of information technology in organizations and how it transforms the theories and practice of management.
 The research incorporates theories and concepts from such fields as computer science, economics, psychology, communications, and organization theory.
 Of particular interest are topics that relate to supply-chain management, business and consumer marketing, virtual collaboration, distributed innovation, and internal organizational capabilities.
-The Lally School adopts an interdisciplinary approach to researching new business models and the issues that present challenges and opportunities for managers in IT, entrepreneurship, finance, marketing, and innovation.
+Lally adopts an interdisciplinary approach to researching new business models and the issues that present challenges and opportunities for managers, entrepreneurs, financiers, marketers, and innovators.

 Technological Entrepreneurship

-At Rensselaer, technological entrepreneurship is the process of converting technical ideas into new businesses in startup ventures and established firms.
-This is the primary research focus for more than 15 faculty engaged in collaborative, multidisciplinary projects.
+At RPI, technological entrepreneurship is the process of translating technical ideas into new businesses in startup ventures and established firms.
+This is the primary research focus for numerous faculty engaged in collaborative, multidisciplinary projects.
 These faculty members examine technological entrepreneurship from many perspectives, including psychology, economics, and sociology.
-They focus on such problems as opportunity identification, accelerating new-venture creation, intellectual property and governance in high-technology startups, and managing hyper-growth firms.
-The Severino Center for Technological Entrepreneurship is the focal point for scholarship in entrepreneurship and serves as a bridge to the Rensselaer Emerging Ventures ecosystem and Rensselaer Technology Park.
+They focus on problems such as opportunity identification, accelerating new-venture creation, intellectual property and governance in high-technology startups, and managing hyper-growth firms.
+The Severino Center for Technological Entrepreneurship is the focal point for scholarship in entrepreneurship and serves as a bridge to the Rensselaer entrepreneurial ecosystem and Rensselaer Technology Park.

 Troy Campus Faculty*